 11. Add Rose Petals to Your Bath

 What else can you do with rose petals?
-Use them in your next bath!
+Treat yourself to some self-care and create a rose petal bath!
 Roses are known to have an uplifting effect on the body and their fragrance can relieve stress, bloating, inflammation and menstrual pain, as well as promote sleep and relaxation.
-If you’re in the midst of wedding planning, a bath with lots of rose petals could be a really good way to unwind.
+If you’re in the midst of wedding planning or just in need of some R&R, a bath with lots of rose petals could be a really good way to unwind.

 12. Create Rose Petal Garlands or Leis